joshvocal/Moodify/README.md

 # Moodify

-:iphone: An android app that plays songs from Spotify based on current mood from a selfie.
+An android app that plays songs from Spotify based on current mood from a selfie.

 ![](https://github.com/joshvocal/Moodify/blob/master/screenshots/screenshot_4.png)